freeradical13/freeradical13.github.io/index.md

 #### Bacteria

-[Bacteria][] are prokaryotes with an an inner phospholipid bilayer cell membrane, most have a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides on the outside of the inner membrane, a possible outer membrane of lipopolysaccharides (LPS) and lipoproteins outside of the cell wall, and a possible further outer capsule or slime layer.
+[Bacteria][] are prokaryotes with an an inner phospholipid bilayer cell membrane, most have a [peptidoglycan cell wall][] (except for Mycoplasmas) made of polysaccharides on the outside of the inner membrane, a possible outer phospholipid bilayer membrane of lipopolysaccharides (LPS) and lipoproteins outside of the cell wall, and a possible further outer capsule or slime layer.

 A [Gram Stain][] may be used to differentiate bacteria based on their cell wall thickness.
 [Gram-positive][] bacteria have a thick layer of peptidoglycan and stain as dark violet.
 [Gram-negative][] bacteria have a thin layer of peptidoglycan and an additional outer layer of lipopolysaccharides and stain as pink or red.
 Both Gram-positive and Gram-negative bacteria may have a capsule.
-The outer membrane is only found in Gram-negative bacteria.
+The outer phospholipid bilayer membrane is only found in Gram-negative bacteria.

 [Bacterial Flagella][] use a motor, hook, and filament.